About

 After two years at Red Hat, RJ became a data science engineer at the online advertising company AdRoll.
 He was part of a team that developed and maintained a recommendation system to expose users to new companies.
 Through this work, RJ gained experience with ML production systems and what would later come to be called MLOps.

-RJ recently shifted the focus of his scholarly activities to data-intensive systems, especially those involving machine learning models.
+RJ is part of a team that recently established a Master’s and graduate certificate programs in machine learning.
+RJ recently expanded the focus of his research activities to data-intensive systems, especially those involving machine learning models.
 This shift was driven by the recognition that students need to know how to put ML models into production, not just develop them offline.
-To meet this need, RJ developed the ML Production Systems course, which is required for the MS in Machine Learning, as well a course in recommendation systems.
+To meet this need, RJ developed and regularly teaches courses such as ML Production Systems, Recommendation Systems, and Distributed Storage Systems.
 In Spring 2023, RJ established the MSOE Data-Intensive Systems Education (DISE) Project.
-The DISE project aims to encourage profileration of similar courses at other universities by providing education, training, and materials for faculty.
-RJ recently joined Memphis.dev as a part-time developer advocate.
+The MSOE DISE project aims to encourage profileration of similar courses at other universities by providing course materials and example system implementations under an open-source license.